 Tagging applications helps you easily spot alerts from those applications.
 Let’s assume you use Site24x7 and StatusCake to monitor your website.
 Now, if you create a tag called website monitoring and tag these two applications, you can see alerts from Site24x7 and StatusCake under the tag name website monitoring.

-AlarmsOne’s Views and Tags help you reduce alert noise so you can set your eyes on the alerts that matter to you. to AlarmsOne and try creating your own views and tags.
+AlarmsOne’s Views and Tags help you reduce alert noise so you can set your eyes on the alerts that matter to you.
+Log in to AlarmsOne and try creating your own views and tags.
 Make your alert management simple.